ethstorage/storage-contracts-v1/README.md

 # EthStorage Storage Contract

 ## Overview
-EthStorage is a modular and decentralized storage Layer 2 (L2) offering programmable key-value storage powered by data availability (DA).
+EthStorage is a modular and decentralized storage layer 2 (L2) that offers programmable key-value storage powered by data availability (DA).
 It enables long-term DA solutions for Rollups and opens new possibilities for fully on-chain applications, such as games, social networks, and AI.

 The EthStorage network consists of two main components:
  - **Storage contract on Ethereum L1**: Responsible for on-chain fee distribution and proof of storage verification.